1. Take to the mountains

 Take a snowy hike at The Remarkables for stunning views over Queenstown from the ridge-top lookout.
 A short hike from the Shadow Basin chair lift reveals breathtaking views over Queenstown and Lake Whakatipu, best witnessed in winter with a blanket of snow covering the Southern Alps.

 Stay after dark at the on-mountain apartments at Cardrona Alpine Resort, with a fully licensed restaurant open for dinner service or self-catering facilities.
 Cardrona Alpine Resort offers a great vantage point to view the famous southern sky with limited light pollution - so stargazing is a must do.
-Another great aspect of on-mountain accommodation is that you can easily be first on the slopes with a quick one minute walk to the lifts.
+Another great aspect of on-mountain accommodation is that you can easily be first on the slopes with a quick one-minute walk to the lifts.

 Couple enjoying pizza and wine at Heidi's Hut on Coronet PeakHeidi's Hut, Coronet Peak